nmshd/documentation/_docs_integrate/iql-syntax.md

 ### Conjunctions of Terms

-Multiple query terms can be combined by using the and-operator `&&` or the or-operator `||` to retrieve the intersection or the union of the attributes matching the subqueries.
-E.g. in order to filter all the phone numbers which contain the _emergency_ tag use to following IQL query:
+Multiple query terms can be combined by using the and-operator `&&` or the or-operator `||` to retrieve the intersection or the union of the IdentityAttributes matching the subqueries.
+E.g. in order to filter all the phone numbers which contain the _emergency_ tag use the following IQL query:

 ```iql
 PhoneNumber && #emergency
 ```

-To filter for the given and last name attributes in a single query use the or-operator:
+To filter for the given and last name IdentiyAttributes in a single query use the or-operator:

 ```iql
 GivenName || LastName